THE OUTLET’S DEMISE

 “The man-made gully has been significantly filled since the topographic survey, and fill continues to be imported.
 Clean granular material is being installed in lifts and compacted.
 PSI is performing density tests as the material is installed.”

-Its apparent land changes were already underway during the review of land for the July 30, 2007, dated survey.
-Compaction of sand and other natural elements occurred at the time of the study, as indicated by the note within the survey.
-Compression was needed to support the roundabout that sat center of the historical outlet.
-The topography under the roundabout on the July 30, 2007 survey differed from the one produced six months earlier on January 17, 2007.
+Land changes were already underway during the review of land for the July 30, 2007, survey.
+Compaction of sand and other natural elements was observed during the survey, as noted.
+Compression was needed to support the roundabout that sat at the center of the historical outlet.
+The topography beneath the roundabout in the July 30, 2007, survey differed from that shown in the survey conducted six months earlier, on January 17, 2007.
 The historical outlet was in the burial process and permanent sealing, with heavy road equipment compacting the sands.

-The new "July 2007-As-Built" survey was not in the 2007 DEQ project file and indicates the DEQ was unlikely aware the road change approved by the township extending the road on June 11, 2007.
+The new "July 2007-As-Built" survey was not in the 2007 DEQ project file and indicates that DEQ was unlikely to be aware of the road change approved by the township on June 11, 2007, which created such a condition by granting a change by vote to the standard township ordinance.

 REFERENCES: